bayujuara01/nex-ui/packages/@docs/demos/README.md

-# Mantine demos
+# Nex UI demos

-Demo components that are used on mantine.dev website.
+Demo components that are used on nex-ui.dev website.
 Not intended for public use.
 Not published on npm.